Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/docs/task-master-integration.md

 - `sonar-medium-online`
 - `sonar-pro` (recommended)

-## Enhanced Workflow
+## Enhanced Workflow: The Three Spheres Method

+AI Expert Workflow now implements the "Méthode des Trois Sphères" (Three Spheres Method), a methodical approach that transforms ideas into functional products through three distinct phases.
+Each expert builds upon the work of the previous one:

+1. **Sphere 1: Product Definition & Architectural Foundation** (AI Product Manager)
+   - Establishes the solid foundation for the entire project
+   - Defines the product vision, user personas, business requirements, and key features

+2. **Sphere 2: UX Design & Feature Expansion** (AI UX Designer)
+   - Uses the Product Manager's document as input
+   - Develops the user experience and expands on each feature

+3. **Sphere 3: Technical Planning & Implementation Specifications** (AI Software Architect)
+   - Uses both the Product Manager's and UX Designer's documents as input
+   - Transforms the vision into a concrete technical plan

-AI Expert Workflow now features a structured conversation flow with topic tracking and stage transitions.
-This ensures comprehensive coverage of all important aspects of your product.
+This progressive development process ensures comprehensive coverage of all important aspects of your product, from initial concept to technical implementation.

 ### Step 1: Generate Your PRD with AI Expert Workflow (Required)